Vision setting your success

 I’m a big believer in creating a vision.
 Visioning, unlike goal setting, is rarely included in a formal education curriculum.
 Most books barely scratch the surface on vision setting.
 Unfortunately, this important mind tool is literally skipped over.

 Personal experience is my best teacher.
-Whether I’m working with athletes or entrepreneurs, the individuals who develop a sharp, clear picture of their future success agree that vision setting is more fulfilling than thinking about goals.
+When I work with accounting professionals, the individuals who develop a sharp, clear picture of their future success agree that vision setting is more fulfilling than thinking about goals.

 Activate your senses